 It is important to have your vitamin D level checked when you start trying to conceive.
 If your vitamin D level is low (below 30 ng/mL), take 2,000 to 4,000 IU of vitamin D3 for a few months to restore you to a normal level.
 Once your level is normal, take 2,000 IU of vitamin D3 per day to keep you in the normal range.

 Inositol is a B-vitamin-like nutrient naturally found in whole grains, beans, nuts, and fruits.
-You can also find inositol powder as a dietary supplement.

 6. Limit caffeine and alcohol.